docker/machine/CONTRIBUTING.md

 ### Layout

-The `test/integration` directory is layed out to divide up tests based on the areas which the test.
+The `test/integration` directory is laid out to divide up tests based on the areas which the test.
 If you are uncertain where to put yours, we are happy to guide you.